We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 - At ~50 sales per review and a $20 price point, your 500 reviews represent roughly $500,000 in gross revenue.
 A tier change that improves conversion by even 30% is worth $150,000+ over the game's lifetime.

 This is back-of-napkin math.
 Your actual numbers will differ.
-But the magnitude is clear: responding to reviews is not a marginal activity.
+But the magnitude is clear: responding to reviews isn't a marginal activity.
 It could be the single highest-return thing you do after launch.

 Want to see the actual numbers for your game?
 Run a free Steam review audit.
 Enter your AppID and see your current score, tier position, and how far you are from the next threshold.
 Takes 30 seconds.